theochli/theochli.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Assistant Professor of Urban Affairs and Planning <a href="https://spia.vt.edu">Virginia Tech School of Public and International Affairs</a>.
+description: Associate Professor at <a href="https://scarp.ubc.ca/">University of British Columbia School of Community and Regional Planning (SCARP) </a>.

 profile:
   align: right
   image: 2023 photo small.jpg
   address: >
     <p>tclim@vt.edu</p>
-    <p>Arch Annex RM 212</p>
-    <p>140 Otey St NW</p>
-    <p>Blacksburg, VA 24061</p>
+    <p>West Mall Annex Rm 231</p>
+    <p>1933 West Mall</p>
+    <p>Vancouver, BC, V6T 1Z2</p>
+    <p>CANADA</p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am an assistant professor of Urban Affairs and Planning in the School of Public and International Affairs at Virginia Tech.
-My research focuses on decision-making around the linkages between land, water, infrastructure, and people.
-I currently have projects in two major areas:
+I am an associate professor in University of British Columbia's School of Community and Regional Planning.
+Planning is a subset of public policy-making that is sensitive to matters of space and place.
+As such, planning is inherently interdisciplinary and focused on action.
+Academic research in planning engages with diverse types of knowledge and is oriented toward enabling positive and just societal change.
+In particular, my research and teaching expertise include:

 1. Climate adaptation in cities, and building community resilience to the effects of climate change.
-This work is supported by NSF and NOAA grants, in which we use community-engaged approaches, especially working with youth and families, to build physical and social infrastructures necessary for communities facing challenges of a changing climate.
+My experience in this area spans state-led policy to grassroots participatory action research.
+This work has been supported by over $1M USD in US National Science Foundation (NSF) and US National Oceanic and Atmospheric Administration (NOAA) grants.

-2. How data and models are used within environmental management and planning contexts.
-In 2023, I was awarded an [NSF CAREER grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2238552&HistoricalAwards=false) to explore the development of computer models of the environment as a socio-political process.
-I will be looking at international case studies of environmental management in which computer models are used to guide decision-making and as "boundary objects" to facilitate communication between diverse knowledges and stakeholders.
-Better understanding of these processes will help reduce considerable institutional uncertainty around how computer models are developed and used in our most consequential socio-environmental decisions.
+2. The use of interdisciplinary information and computational models in learning, research, and regulatory contexts.
+In 2023, I was awarded an [NSF CAREER grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2238552&HistoricalAwards=false) to explore the development of computer models of the environment as a social-political process, and how computer models can be better managed to be useful in policy processes and incorporate evolving scientific knowledge.

-I am interested in studying these topics to help communities become more sustainable given limited natural resources and more resilient in the face of social and environmental change.
+I am interested in studying these topics to help communities become more sustainable given limited natural resources and more resilient in the face of social, technological, and environmental change.
 In my work, I center the importance of inclusive and representative decision-making processes.
-At Virginia Tech, I teach classes related to sustainable urban infrastructure, smart cities, environmental policy/planning, and urban analytics.
+At UBC, I teach classes related to and urban analytics, research design, and community engagement.

 In addition to my academic research and teaching, I have also worked in the following roles: